Our Cross-Cultural Board of Directors

 “We use a talking stick, Mr. Millan explains.
 “The stick lies on the table.
 If you want to speak, you pick up the stick.
 Since only one person at a time can hold the stick, only one person can speak.
 We also have a little gate with a bell.
 If one or two people are talking too much, anyone can ring the bell.
 The people who are talking have to stop and listen.”

-Beth Elmore, the Center's certified nurse midwife, introduced the Circle Model.
+Beth Elmore, who served as the Center's certified nurse midwife, introduced the Circle Model.
 Board members agree that the Circle Model can help any group of people.
 “The techniques support equal participation,” Mr. Millan concludes.
 “It puts our ideals into practice.”